What is the Summit about?

 Does Airbnb cover accommodation costs?

 The Summit will look to support accommodation to be booked through the Airbnb platform on a case by case basis.
-Applicants can let Summit organisers know if they need accommodation support when they receive their official invitation letter in July 2018.

 What will happen after the Summit?